OpenShot/libopenshot/README.md

 ### Install

-We have detailed instructions for building/compiling libopenshot for each OS:
+We also have detailed instructions for building libopenshot and libopenshot-audio for each OS:

    * [Linux](https://github.com/OpenShot/libopenshot/wiki/Linux-Build-Instructions)
    * [Mac](https://github.com/OpenShot/libopenshot/wiki/Mac-Build-Instructions)